 The concluding part of the decision of the Court of Appeal in the case under review is a proviso that gives way to the application of the exceptional rule to the traditional mode of interpreting ‘or’ in statutes, i.e. except interpreting ‘or’ disjunctively would lead to absurdity.
 The absurdity in interpreting ‘...any person concerned with’ in section 212(1)(a) of the CFRN to include persons merely accused of offences but not yet tried and convicted as done by the Court in the case under review was put thus by his Lordship Sankey JCA in FRN v Achida:

+The only plausible, workable and reasonable interpretation that can be given to the provisions of Section 212(1)(a) of the 1999 Constitution (as amended), in the light of the other provisions of the Constitution and realities of the words used therein, is that it only empowers the Governor of a State to pardon someone who has been pronounced guilty and convicted of an offence by a Court of law.
+It cannot be interpreted to extend the power of pardon to someone who was indicted by an administrative panel or Commission of Inquiry or who is still in the process of facing a criminal trial, notwithstanding the use of the phrase ‘any person concerned with” and the word “or” in the provision.

 Not done yet, resisting the persuasions of counsel to follow the decision of the United States’ court in Ex Parte A.H.
 Garland as the court did in the case under review, his Lordship, Sankey JCA held that:

-...
+Counsel to the Respondent placed heavy reliance on the decision of the United States Supreme Court In Ex-parte A. H. Garland ...where the Court stated that “pardon power extends to every offence known to law and may be exercised at any time after its commission, either before legal proceedings are taken, or during their pendency or after conviction and judgment.”
+It is trite in our legal jurisprudence that the application of legal principles established in decided cases cannot be carried out in a mechanical “one size fits all” manner.
+They are not to be applied across board and in all matters without regard for the facts and issues framed for adjudication in a particular case.

 His lordship closed his decision on this vital point of law with this remark:

+There is nothing suggesting that the provisions considered by the United States Supreme Court in the case are the same or similar to our present constitutional provisions and that the circumstances of the decision are the same as those in this case.
+And we have local decisions that infer and suggest a different interpretation.
+The interpretation of the power of pardon by the United States Supreme Court in Ex-parte A. H. Garland supra cannot be applied in the present case.

 In all fairness, this segment of the submissions would be concluded with the words of his Lordship, Shuaibu JCA in his dissenting judgment in the case under review: